- Get Help

 Getting started with library research

-Your next step may be to find journal articles.
-These are found in one of the library's many subscription databases.
+Your next step may be to find more (and more specific) journal articles using one of the library's subscription databases.
 This guide also has lists of recommended databases for your research.
 One advantage of an article database is that you can create searches that will help you find articles that more closely fit your research needs.

-Searching 101: Single word searching and filters
+Single word searching and filters

-To get more relevant results, take a look at the filters located to the left of the catalog's search results.
+To get more relevant results, take a look at the filters located to the left of the search results.

-Searching 102: Using AND and OR
+Using AND and OR

 To get even more relevant results, use AND and OR to build your searches.
 Many databases make using these terms easier by having multiple search boxes that use AND to connect them (so you can use OR inside the search boxes to group similar terms).